-- IF YOU ARE AN EMPLOYEE with the company that granted you the options at point of exercise
+- IF YOU ARE A UK TAX RESIDENT EMPLOYEE, DIRECTOR OR NON EXECUTIVE DIRECTOR with the company that granted you the options at the point of exercise

 Exercising your options when still an employee, and the shares are not immediately able to be sold

-You have a choice as to whether to pay income tax at that point based on the AMV (Market Value) of the shares or the UMV (Unrestricted Market Value).
+You have a choice as to whether to pay income tax at that point based on the AMV (Actual Market Value) of the shares or the UMV (Unrestricted Market Value).

-IF YOU ARE NO LONGER AN EMPLOYEE with the company that granted you the options at point of exercise, or never have been
+2. IF AS A UK TAX RESIDENT YOU ARE NO LONGER AN EMPLOYEE with the company that granted you the options at the point of the exercise, OR NEVER HAVE BEEN

-You must therefore pay income tax in your annual tax return based on the difference between the exercise price and the Actual Market Value (AMV) of the shares at the time.
-At eventual sale, capital gains tax will be due on any further gains from that point.
+You must therefore pay income tax in your annual tax return based on the difference between the exercise price and the Market Value (MV) of the shares at the time.
+At the eventual sale, capital gains tax will be due on any further gains from that point.

 In addition, if you were not an employee at the date of grant, you may have tax exposure on the award of the Option, to the extent that the exercise price is below the Market Value of the shares at that point.
 This is typically a VAT exposure on this amount.